W00dL3cs/pokego-explorer/README.md

 # Usage

-  - Set up the right dependencies
+  - Set up the right dependencies (they're all in the Debug folder)
   - Edit the details contained in `Settings.cs`:
   ```
   internal static readonly string PTC_USERNAME = "Your PTC Username";